Oatmeal Cookies

 5. Drop the dough into 1½-tablespoon mounds about 2 inches apart onto the prepared baking sheets.
 Bake for 11 to 13 minutes, rotating the pans from top to bottom and front to back halfway through, or until the edges are slightly golden but the centers are still pale.
 Let the cookies cool on the baking sheets for a few minutes, then either slide the papers off the pans onto cooling racks or transfer the cookies with a spatula.
 Once cool, store the cookies in an air-tight container.

-7. Freezer-Friendly Instructions: The Cookie Dough can be Frozen for up to 3 Months: Scoop the dough into balls, let set on a baking sheet in the freezer, then place in a sealable bag and press out as much air as possible.
-Bake as needed directly from the freezer.
-(Allow 1 to 2 minutes longer in the oven.)
-To Freeze After Baking: Let the cookies cool completely and store in an airtight container separating layers with parchment paper or aluminum foil.
-Before serving, remove the cookies from the container and let them come to room temperature.
+6. Freezer-Friendly Instructions: The cookie dough can be frozen for up to 3 months.
+Scoop into balls, freeze on a baking sheet until firm, then transfer to a sealable bag, pressing out as much air as possible.
+Bake directly from frozen, adding 1 to 2 minutes to the baking time.
+The baked cookies can also be frozen.
+Once cooled completely, store in an airtight container with parchment or foil between layers.
+Let them come to room temperature before serving.

 Nutrition Information